 Cuban cigars enthusiasts are very familiar with the so-called ‘cuno’, the code stamped on the bottom of cigar boxes.
 It is not rare to see a date stamp on the bottom of boxes of cigars from other producing countries.
 Many premium cigar manufacturers provide this information, which is useful for them, but also for cigar lovers who want to experiment with the aging of cigars.

-However, cigar lovers might want to experiment on individual cigars before buying boxes.
+However, cigar lovers might want to experiment the aging of cigars on individual cigars before buying boxes.